paulwib/gulp-ssg/README.md

 gulp.task('html', function() {
     return gulp.src('content/**/*.md')
         .pipe(frontmatter({
-            property: 'meta'
+            property: 'data'
         }))
         .pipe(marked())
-        .pipe(ssg(site, {
-            property: 'meta'
-        }))
+        .pipe(ssg(site))
         .pipe(gulp.dest('public/'));
 });
 ```

 This will extract any YAML front-matter, convert the content of each file from markdown to HTML, then run the ssg.
-The data extracted from the front-matter will be combined with the data extracted by the ssg in the `meta` property.
+The data extracted from the front-matter will be combined with the data extracted by the ssg in the `data` property.

 ## Templates